yufengwudcs/ECLT/README.md

 [2] J. Wakeley.
 Coalescent Theory: An Introduction.
 Roberts and Company Publishers, Greenwood Village, CO., 2008.

+# Build ECLT
+Building ECLT should be very easy.
+First decompress the code and type "make" to build the executable (under the main source directory).
+You may need to do "chmod" to make the executable have permission to run on your platform.
+That should be it!

 # How to prepare input, run and get the results?

 ECLT takes one input file, which contains the DNA sequences.
 Here is an example: